Brand Names: Comtan

 Entacapone may also be used for purposes not listed in this medication guide.

-oblong, brown/orange, imprinted with COMTAN
+oval, orange, imprinted with COMTAN

 What are the possible side effects of entacapone (Comtan)?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Call your doctor at once if you have a serious side effect such as:
+Call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.